You can Take Action for Digestive Health

 Familiarize yourself on the Legislation.

 Always review the material you would like to discuss before contacting your Legislator about the issue.
 Be prepared that you may be the first constituent to bring a particular issue or piece of legislation to their attention.
 It is beneficial to familiarize yourself with the bill number and key points of the legislation.
 To find the number and full text for legislation go to www.congress.gov.
 This page also provides a brief summary of key points.
 Be sure to check the Cosponsor tab to ensure that your Member of Congress is not already supporting this legislation.
 If they are already a Cosponsor, you may contact them to thank them for support and share your personal story to validate the importance of their support.

-Read the text of the bill: Functional Gastrointestinal and Motility Disorders Research Enhancement Act
+Read the bill text here: The Functional Gastrointestinal and Motility Disorders Research Enhancement Act (H.R.
+3396)

 Contact your House Member.